DarienLibrary/website_content/content/_finished/faq/faq.md

 <br />

 #### Digital Media Lab
 For those 14 and up, the [Digital Media Lab](/dml "Digital Media Lab") is available.
 The DML is focused on digitizing video tapes, photos, slides, and negatives.
 You can also record and edit videos and audio.
+Some of the software avialble includes Pages, Numbers, Keynote, and Office 2016 Suite (Word, Excel, PowerPoint, OneNote).
 Contact the Help Desk at [203-669-5238](tel:2036695238 "203-669-5238") or send an [email](mailto:helpdesk@darienlibrary.org "email") to make a reservation.

 </div>
 </div>